awsdocs/aws-iot-docs/developerguide/iot-jobs.md

 ```
 ${aws:iot:s3-presigned-url:https://s3.amazonaws.com/bucket/key}
 ```
 where *bucket* is your bucket name and *key* is the object in the bucket to which you are linking\.
+In the Beijing and Ningxia Regions, presigned URLs work only if the resource owner has an ICP license\.
+For more information, see [Amazon Simple Storage Service](https://docs.amazonaws.cn/en_us/aws/latest/userguide/s3.html) in the *Getting Started with AWS Services in China* documentation\.

 timeouts
 The job timeout feature isn't currently available in the AWS GovCloud \(US\) Region\.